montagestudio/docs.montagestudio.com/montagejs/montagejs-examples.md

 * [Tree Controller](http://montagejs.github.io/mfiddle/#!/2e012d82ddd3d040cf74)

 ## UI Components (Digit)
-The following components are part of the touch-optimized Digit widget set, which is part of the default MontageJS installation.
+The following examples use components that are part of the touch-optimized Digit UI set.

 #### Button
 * [Button with an explicit identifier](http://montagejs.github.io/mfiddle/#!/5906286) (used to link to a handler method)
 * [Button with a default identifier](http://montagejs.github.io/mfiddle/#!/5906289) (serialization label is the default identifier)
-* [Submit button without a specific handler](http://montagejs.github.io/mfiddle/#!/5906291) (the `handleAction()` method will be called on when the "action" event is dispatched)
+* [Submit button without a specific handler](http://montagejs.github.io/mfiddle/#!/5906291) (the `handleAction()` method will be called when the "action" event is dispatched)

 #### TextField
 * [A simple text field](http://montagejs.github.io/mfiddle/#!/5906293)